Login

 • 75 open-book questions

-CIT students are expected not only to understand requirements, but also teach and interpret requirements correctly.
+Total exam size is typically around 100 multiple-choice questions per module.
+CIT students are expected not only to understand requirements, but also to teach and interpret them correctly.

 CIT Passing Score

-Passing score for CIT certification is:
+The passing score for CIT certification is 80%.

 CIT Retakes